Salient Issue

 1. Preventive and mitigating measures

 • Prohibition of most harmful agrochemicals.
-Fairtrade certified farmer organisations, plantations and traders must maintain a list of pesticides used on their own or their members’ fields, refrain from using chemicals on Fairtrade International’s Red List of prohibited chemicals”, and implement a plan for reducing the use of chemicals listed as Orange.
+Fairtrade certified farmer organisations, plantations and traders must maintain a list of pesticides used on their own or their members’ fields, refrain from using chemicals on Fairtrade International’s Red List of prohibited chemicals and implement a plan for reducing the use of chemicals listed as Orange.

-• Reduced use of agrochemicals.
-To reduce pesticide and herbicide use, Fairtrade certified plantations are required to monitor main pests, consult external experts, and utilize alternative ways for controlling pests and weeds.
+• Reduced use of agrochemicals.To reduce pesticide and herbicide use, Fairtrade certified plantations are required to monitor main pests, consult external experts, and utilise alternative ways for controlling pests and weeds.
 Certified farmer organisations are encouraged to train their members on alternative methods of pest management and weed prevention.
-To reduce risks related to fertilizers, plantations are to safely store fertilizers and only apply them in amounts that correspond to the nutrient need of the crop.
+To reduce risks related to fertilisers, plantations are to store them safely and only apply them in amounts that correspond to the nutrient need of the crop.

 • Buffer zones.
 Plantations need to maintain buffer zones around water bodies, human habitats and protected areas, where agrochemicals are not used, to protect biodiversity and people’s health.